|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 - Divine Manifestation - This model is not a living model, cannot become knocked down, and never suffers Blind.
 Opponents cannot take control of this model.

-- Vendetta [ other types of Archon ] - This model gains boosted attack and damage rolls vs other types of Archon models.
+- Vendetta [ other types of Archon ] - This model gains an additional dice on attack and damage rolls vs other types of Archon models.

 |Iron Reaper (x2)|